What is an O-1 visa?

 Do I need an employer to apply for an O-1 visa?

 An O-1 visa needs a petitioner, and you cannot self-sponsor for your own O-1 visa.
 However, the regulations recognize that direct employment may not be always feasible for traditionally self-employed workers or those who engage in short-term arrangements with multiple employers, especially in the field of arts.
-For O-1 visa, you can have a U.S. agent as your petitioner when there is no appropriate employer.
+For an O-1 visa, you can have a U.S. agent as your petitioner when there is no appropriate employer.
 A U.S. agent may act as the actual employer, as your representative, or can even file on behalf of a foreign employer as long as he or she is authorized to do so.
 A U.S. agent can also file an O-1 petition for multiple employers as long as you submit copies of contracts and a complete itinerary of the events.
 Unless specified on the O-1 visa petition by your agent, you may not work for an employer who is not your petitioner.
 If you wish to work for a new employer, you may need to have your agent file an amended O-1 visa petition or apply for a new O-1 visa petition for change of employer.

 Is there a wage requirement for an O-1 visa?

-The O-1 visa petition must specify the amount of wage offered for your employment or engagements in the U.S. However, there is no prevailing wage requirement for O-1 visa and no particular wage structure is required.
+The O-1 visa petition must specify the amount of wage offered for your employment or engagements in the U.S. However, there is no prevailing wage requirement for an O-1 visa and no particular wage structure is required.
 A petition letter explaining the wage or fee structure offered to you and/or a copy of a contract are usually sufficient.

 If you are applying for the first time, you can get up to three (3) years of stay.
 Thereafter, an O-1 visa may be extended in one-year increments for an indefinite period of time if it is to continue the same employment or activity.
 If you are changing your employer and therefore filing a new O-1 visa with a different petitioner, you are eligible for up to three years of stay again.
 At the end of your O-1 visa petition validity period, you will have up to 10 days of additional authorized stay (“grace period”).